Augusto11CB/English-Repository/Vocabulary/Vocabulary 1.md

 > Milk goes off quickly if it is not keeped in cold temperatures
 * apart - separated by a distance or by time
 > How far apart should the speakers be?
+* up to used to say that something is less than or equal to but not more than a stated value, number, or level
+> there may be a period of up to an hour between the tsunamis #GoodExpression #Important